JakeTurner616/sd-b64-api/README.md

 pip3 install -r requirements.txt

 Run web.py for a development environment for testing.
 Don't use the development server for production!
+See [Deploying](#deploying).

 python .\web.py